Police Finalizes Security Plan For Peaceful Election In Swabi - UrduPoint

 According to details given by a senior Police Officer, up to 4000 police officers and personnel will be deployed at 763 polling stations across the district with 350 normal polling stations, 331 sensitive and 80 highly sensitive polling stations have been declared in the district.

-He disclosed that they have made adequate security arrangements, including deployment of the QRF and RRF squads to patrol in 166 mobile vehicles, around 65 police blockades have been set up on entry and exit and other sensitive routes.
+He disclosed that they have made adequate security arrangements, including deployment of the QRF and RRF squads to patrol 166 mobile vehicles and around 65 police blockades have been set up on entry and exit and other sensitive routes.

 He disclosed that sensitive polling stations will also be monitored through CCTV cameras.